Residential Landlords Property Insurance

 For private landlords, specific landlord cover is available, which will protect you financially against everything from rent arrears to damage caused by tenants, and loss of income during vacant periods.
 However, if your property business owns and manages more than one property, you may need more complex insurance cover.

-At Business Insurance Services, we understand not just the insurance industry, but the specific needs and requirements of your sector too.
+At Business Insurance Service, we understand not just the insurance industry, but the specific needs and requirements of your sector too.
 That’s why we break our packages down into two sections – core elements (those that are essential for all landlords, managers, and property owners), and optional cover.

 - Buildings cover that includes subsidence and accidental damage cover